szeplakig/bcu_dungeon_world/docs/Character playbooks/The Wizard.md

 \_\_\_\_\_\_ is woefully misinformed about the world; I will teach them all that I can.

+## Death Move: Dying Wish

+*When you die (you fail, or forgo your Last Breath) you can use this move*

+You’ve known this spell for ages - the ultimate spell, which can rewrite reality however you see fit, at the tiny cost of your own life.
+It’s been burning in the back of your mind, ever since you found it wasting away in that moldy old tome, forgotten by time.
+But now there is no more time - not for you.
+It’s now or never.

+When you die, you cast your final, ultimate spell: Wish.
+Shout out your wish, but make it quick - you are dying, you know.
+The last thing you see before your body disintegrates into dust is reality twisting and thrashing to make your wish come true.

 ## Advanced moves

-When you gain a level from 2-5, choose from these moves.
-You also add a new spell to your spellbook at each level.
+*When you gain a level from 2-5, choose from these moves.
+You also add a new spell to your spellbook at each level.*

 ### Prodigy